Worst Sports Injuries

 Taylor, who was probably the most ferocious player in the game, then frantically signaled to the Redskins' sideline to bring medical personnel onto the field.
 They were able to save Theismann’s leg but couldn’t save his career, as insufficient bone growth in that leg caused him to retire at the age of 36.

 What happened: After missing a month due to a calf strain, Kevin Durant ruptured his Achilles in that same leg while pushing off that foot.

 Famous words: "He was cleared to play tonight.
 That was a collaborative decision.
 I don’t believe there is anybody to blame, but I understand this world.
 If you have to, you can blame me.
 I run our basketball operations department." — Warriors State general manager Bob Myers

 Bottom line: There have been many torn Achilles in NBA history, but this one may have changed the trajectory of the league.

-Not only did the injury end his season, as well as the Warriors’ NBA Finals comeback attempt, but it knocked Durant out of the 2019-20 season as well.
+Not only did the injury end his season, as well as the Warriors’ NBA Finals comeback attempt, but it also knocked Durant out of the 2019-20 season.

 What happened: Karl Malone swung his left elbow around, and it connected with the side of David Robinson’s head, crumpling him to the ground.